GSA/digitalgov.gov/content/posts/2014-09-09-trends-on-tuesday-are-only-11-of-websites-responsive.md

   - United States Department of Health and Human Services
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-250-Flat-design-concept-of-responsive-design-totallyPic.com-iStock-Thinkstock-484543733.jpg" alt="Flat design concept of responsive design" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/250-x-250-Flat-design-concept-of-responsive-design-totallyPic.com-iStock-Thinkstock-484543733.jpg" alt="Flat design concept of responsive design" caption="" >}}

 Roughly 1 in 9 (11%) websites have adopted responsive Web design, according to <a title="research" href="http://www.guypo.com/mobile/rwd-ratio-in-top-100000-websites-refined/" target="_blank">research</a> conducted by Guy Podjarny in January.
 While the number has risen in the last 7 months, I know you’re probably a little underwhelmed by that number.
 But if you are one of the agencies that have gone through the process of developing a responsive site, you are aware of the challenges that can often get in the way of progress.